 For most women, the results of a mammogram will be good news.
 The mammogram will show no sign of breast cancer.

 If your mammogram does show something abnormal, you will need follow-up tests to check whether or not the finding is breast cancer.

 Most abnormal findings on a mammogram are not breast cancer.

 For most women, follow-up tests will show normal breast tissue.
-For other women, follow-up tests will show a benign breast condition.
+For other women, follow-up tests will show a benign (not cancer) breast condition.
 A small number of women will have breast cancer.

 It’s important to get follow-up without delay.
 That way, if you have breast cancer, it can be treated as soon as possible.

 Types of follow-up tests

 If you have an abnormal finding on a mammogram, the follow-up tests you’ll have depend on the recommendations of the radiologist (the doctor who read and interpreted your mammogram).

-If the finding doesn’t look like breast cancer (for example, it’s a cyst), no further testing is needed and you return to your regular schedule of breast cancer screening with clinical breast exams and mammograms.
+If the finding doesn’t look like breast cancer (for example, it’s a cyst), no further testing is needed and you return to your regular schedule of breast cancer screening with mammograms and clinical breast exams.